 Mr. Robert (Rob) Anders is a Presidential Management Fellow on a 5-month detail in AIL.

-Rob Anders comes to the Division of Polar Programs from the U.S. Department of Energy’s Office of Energy Efficiency & Renewable Energy (EERE), where he serves a Policy Advisor to the Deputy Assistant Secretary for Renewable Power.
+Rob Anders comes to the Office of Polar Programs from the U.S. Department of Energy’s Office of Energy Efficiency & Renewable Energy (EERE), where he serves a Policy Advisor to the Deputy Assistant Secretary for Renewable Power.
 His focus at EERE has been on the integrated deployment of energy efficiency and renewable energy technologies onto a modernized electric grid.